Delicious vegan french toast recipe

 How long does french toast last?

-You can keep french toast in the fridge for about 5 days and in the freezer for about 3 months.
+You can keep french toast in the fridge in an airtight container for about 5 days and in the freezer for about 3 months.

 French toast is a great way to meal prep breakfast ahead of time.